Department of Engineering and Public Policy

 • Electrical and Computer Engineering: Jon Peha, Ramteem Sioshansi, Marvin Sirbu

-• Engineering and Public Policy: Erica Fuchs, Paulina Jaramillo, Valerie Karplus, Deanna Matthews, Granger Morgan
+• Engineering and Public Policy: Doron Cohen, Erica Fuchs, Paulina Jaramillo, Valerie Karplus, Deanna Matthews, Granger Morgan

-• Institute for Politics and Strategy: Baruch Fischhoff
+• Institute for Strategy and Technology: Baruch Fischhoff

 • Mechanical Engineering: Jeremy Michalek, Kate Whitefoot